-This guide and other children in need documents can be found on the children in need census collection website.
+Other documentation can be found on the children in need website.

-Privacy Notices
+Privacy notices

 The Data Protection Act 1998 puts in place certain safeguards regarding the use of personal data by organisations, including the Department for Education (DfE), local authorities and schools.
 The Act gives rights to those (known as data subjects) about whom data is held, such as children and their parents.
 This includes: